Estimated reading time: 4 minutes

 Which mountain are you considering climbing?
 The easy one, where you know all the turns and the places or the scary, impossible one.

-Go for an impossible goal
+Go for an impossible goal.

 5 people you need on your team to climb a high mountain

-First steps to climb a high mountain
+First steps to climbing a high mountain